Fall Leaf Nature Journal

 Another way to preserve a leaf is to press it flat.
 Be sure your leaf or leaves are dry.
-Place them between newspaper or scrap paper.
+Place them between newspaper (if anyone even still has newspaper) or just use scrap paper.
 Then place a heavy book or two on top.
 Leave the books on top for several days.

 Over time, the leaf will become very flat and will dry out.
-Once the leaves are pressed, they can be taped into a journal.
+Once the leaves are pressed, they can be taped into the fall leaf nature journal.